Suspiria (2018 soundtrack)

 Suspiria (Music for the Luca Guadagnino Film) is the soundtrack for the 2018 horror film Suspiria, composed by the English musician Thom Yorke and produced by Yorke and Sam Petts-Davies.
 It was released on 26 October 2018 through XL Recordings.

 Suspiria was Yorke's first feature film score, and incorporates instrumental tracks, interludes, and songs.
 "Suspirium" was nominated for Best Song Written for Visual Media at the 62nd Annual Grammy Awards.

 Background

 Suspiria was Yorke's first feature film soundtrack.
-He was approached to score the 1999 film Fight Club, but declined as he was recovering from the stress of promoting Radiohead's 1997 album OK Computer.
-Yorke initially refused the Suspiria offer, but accepted after months of requests from the director, Luca Guadagnino.
-He had previously written music for short films produced by the fashion label Rag & Bone and a 2015 production of the play Old Times by the Roundabout Theater Company.
+He declined an offer to score the 1999 film Fight Club as he was recovering from the stress of promoting the 1997 album OK Computer by his band Radiohead.
+He later wrote music for short films produced by the fashion label Rag & Bone and a 2015 production of the play Old Times by the Roundabout Theater Company.
+Yorke agreed to compose Suspiria after months of requests from the director, Luca Guadagnino.

 Writing

+Suspiria was the first Yorke project since The Bends (1995) not produced by his longtime collaborator Nigel Godrich; instead, it was produced by Yorke and Sam Petts-Davies.
 Yorke decided it would be pointless to replicate or reference the soundtrack of the original Suspiria (1977) by Goblin.
 Instead, he cited inspiration from the 1982 Blade Runner soundtrack, musique concrète artists such as Pierre Henry, modern electronic artists such as James Holden, and music from the film's 1977 Berlin setting, including krautrock acts such as Faust and Can.

 The soundtrack took about a year and a half to create.
 It features the London Contemporary Orchestra and Choir, which previously appeared on Radiohead's 2016 album A Moon Shaped Pool.
 Yorke's teenage son Noah played drums on "Has Ended" and "Volk".
 Much of the score was completed prior to the film shoot, which allowed Guadagnino to play it on set during filming.

 Yorke wrote sketches on piano while reading the script and viewing rushes.
 He likened his approach to the film composer Ennio Morricone, whom Yorke felt structured melodies similarly to pop songs.
 He said: "There's a way of repeating in music that can hypnotise.
 I kept thinking to myself that it's a form of making spells.
 So when I was working in my studio I was making spells.
 I know it sounds really stupid, but that's how I was thinking about it."
 He said he enjoyed working for commission, which motivated him to explore musical ideas he otherwise would not have discovered.

 Yorke did not write lyrics that followed the film narrative, but was conscious of the scenes the songs would be used in.
-He described the lyrics as political, influenced by discourse surrounding Brexit and US president Donald Trump, which "got tied up with" scenes of marching soldiers in the film.
+He described the lyrics as political, influenced by discourse surrounding Brexit and the US president Donald Trump, which "got tied up with" scenes of marching soldiers in the film.